-Between the nighttime wakings and feeding and the stress of having a child, falling or staying asleep can be difficult for new parents.
+Between nighttime wakings, feedings, and the stress of having a child, falling or staying asleep can be difficult for new parents.
 Sleep deprivation, or not getting sufficient sleep, extracts a toll on all of us in terms of mood, health, safety, and even longevity in all of us.
 Here are a few consequences of sleep deprivation that are particularly important for new parents to be aware of:

 - Irritability: Under conditions of insufficient sleep, you may be more irritable, anxious, or likely to lash out at friends, co-workers or spouses and other loved ones.